TheGodRX/Samsung_Chromebook3_unlockBEASTMODE/README.md

     Community Support: Engage with the Chrome OS and Linux communities for additional support and advice.

-Feel free to customize the script and README according to your specific requirements.
+Feel free to customize the script and ## comment out any commands you are not sure of X_X